Methylene blue safety guide

 Who compounds or dispenses the product, and does the label show strength, ingredients, lot information, storage, expiration, and patient-specific directions?

-What side effects are expected, what symptoms mean stop and contact the clinician, and what symptoms mean same-day urgent care?
+What side effects are expected, what symptoms mean contact the clinician, and what symptoms mean same-day urgent care?

 How will we judge whether it is worth continuing without relying on vague “brain boost” promises?